 - Röthbach Waterfall

-Let’s kick off the list with the most famous scenic spot in Berchtesgaden.
+Let’s kick off the list with Berchtesgaden’s most famous scenic spot.

 What is the view from the Eagle’s Nest?